opencv/opencv/modules/core/doc/xml_yaml_persistence.rst

     :param vec: Pointer to the destination array.

     :param maxCount: Number of elements to read.
-If it is greater than number of remaning elements then all of them will be read.
+If it is greater than number of remaining elements then all of them will be read.

 Usually it is more convenient to use :ocv:func:`operator >>` instead of this method.